mitrais-cdc-js/React-Redux-Material-UI-JWT/README.md

-# React Redux Map with Material UI , Socket.IO and .NET Core
+# React Redux Map with Material UI , Socket.IO and .NET Core and JWT ( JSON Web Token )

 <strong>Follow these instructions step by step from Front to backend</strong> <br>